-Posters, webinars, phishing tests, and themed campaigns: every October, organizations come up with all these as the Cybersecurity Awareness Month initiatives.
-Yes, that’s great; it creates a short burst of engagement.
-It is at its peak in October, but unfortunately, it fades by November.
-Employees return to their routine, and the impact of the awareness is no longer there.
+Posters, webinars, phishing tests, and themed events: every October, organizations roll out Cybersecurity Awareness Month initiatives.
+They create a short burst of engagement that peaks in October and fades by November.
+Employees return to their routines, and the impact disappears with them.

 Table of Contents